 As residents and businesses of Gilbert, you may utilize all or only some of these utility services.
 The use of a specific utility service is reflected on your individual Gilbert utility bill(s).
 For instance, only large landscapes like HOAs and golf courses use Gilbert reclaimed water.
 Another example is businesses in Gilbert that have the option to use private trash haulers instead of Gilbert’s commercial refuse services.
 Live in a County Island?
 You may not have the sewer fee portion of the bill.
 However, everyone benefits from activities that improve air quality and prevent stormwater pollution, so that service will be reflected on all Gilbert utility bills.

-The proposed rates adjustments reflect the increased costs of these utility services since 2009, when our last rate increase occurred.
+The new rates adjustments reflect the increased costs of these utility services since 2009, when our last rate increase occurred.

 If you receive safe and reliable drinking water at your Gilbert home, business, school, or church, you are a Gilbert water utility customer.
 Water rates are increasing across the nation.
 Gilbert has not had a water rate increase in 9 years.

 To be able to deliver on-demand potable drinking water for your needs, a tremendous amount of infrastructure must be maintained, including:

 - 37,218 water isolation valves

 - 18 Wells to meet peak demands from water customers